Panoor: Demographics

 As of 2011 India census, Panoor has a population of 17,438.
 Males constitute 46% of the population and females 54%.
 Panoor has an average literacy rate of 82%, higher than the national average of 59.5%: male literacy is 83%, and female literacy is 81%.
 In Panoor, 12% of the population is under 6 years of age.

 Civic Administration

 The town is administered by the Panoor Municipality, headed by a chairman.
-For administrative purposes, the town is divided into 40 wards, from which the members of the municipal council are elected for five years.
-The municipality is currently administered by UDF with V. Nasar as the municipal chairman.
+For administrative purposes, the town is divided into 41 wards, from which the members of the municipal council are elected for five years.
+The municipality is currently administered by UDF with Naushath Kudathil as the municipal chairperson.